 Reports to: Education Coordinator, Torey Fry

-Job Summary: The intern will work closely with the Education Coordinator, and on occasion the Executive Director and Garden Manager on educational programming, special events, and other tasks.
-Duties will include helping to play and run nature playgroups, homeschool programs, monthly events, two weeks of an art & nature summer camp, plus additional weeks of adventure camp (summer interns).
+Internship Summary: The intern will work closely with the Education Coordinator, and on occasion the Executive Director and Garden Manager on educational programming, special events, and other tasks.
+Duties will include helping to plan and run nature playgroups, homeschool programs, monthly events, three weeks of an art & nature summer camp, plus additional three weeks of adventure camp.
 They will also help with planning and curriculum design, clerical duties, and visitor studies.
 Working with your university to establish the possibility for college credit is an option.
 Applicants must have a strong interest in science, good communications skills and the ability to work with people of all ages.

 Interns must commit to a 6 week minimum, with no maximum; and a 10 hour/week minimum with a 40 hour/week maximum.
 The position can include some weekends and possible evenings.
 The intern must be self directed, able to work well with others and alone, and have good organizational skills and efficiency.
 Public speaking skills and customer service ability is needed.